Table of Contents

 9. Maremma Sheepdog

-The Maremma Sheepdog is indigenous to Italy, where it is sometimes called the Maremmano-Abruzzese.
+The Maremma Sheepdog is indigenous to Italy, sometimes called the Maremmano-Abruzzese.

 They’re smaller than most livestock guardians in weight, averaging 90 pounds, but they have long legs and can reach up to an average of 28 inches at the shoulder.